Aloe Vera plant the benefits of aloe Vera for hair and for the face

 Aloe Vera for the skin

-Aloe Vera gel has been reported to have a protective effect against radiation damage to the skin.
+reported to have a protective effect against radiation damage to the skin.
 The use of the administration of aloe Vera gel allowed the generation of the skin, due to an antioxidant protein named metallothionein, , which scavenges hydroxyl radicals and prevents suppression of superoxide dismutase and glutathione peroxidase in the skin.

-Aloe Vera gel helps also to reduce the production and release of skin keratinocyte, and hence prevents UV-induced suppression of delayed type hypersensitivity.
+Aloe Vera gel helps also to reduce the production and release of skin keratinocyte, and hence prevents

 Aloe Vera for hair

-Aloe Vera has the incredible ability to increase the blood circulation, so the uses of Aloe Vera on the hair help with slowing down hair loss and hair breakage.
+the blood circulation, so the uses of Aloe Vera on the hair help with slowing

 Aloe Vera is a natural Moisturizing

-It has effects on the epidermal cells by sticking them together, which softens the skin, stimulates the produce of the collagen and elastin on the skin leading to less wrinkled and elastic skin.
-And also provides anti-aging effect and helps in binding moisture into the skin.
+the produce of the collagen and elastin on the skin leading to less wrinkled and elastic skin.
+And also

-It also has anti-acne ffect, and in order to tighten pores the zinc acts as an astringent, plus that the presence of the amino acids helps also to soften the skin.
+It also has anti-acne ffect, and in order to tighten pores the zinc acts as an astringent, plus that

 Healing properties

-Aloe Vera gel increases the collagen content of the wound, and the degree of collagen cross linking.
+linking.
 Due to this, it accelerated wound contraction and increased the breaking strength of resulting scar tissue.

-It helps also to increase the synthesis of hyaluronic acid and dermatan sulfate in the granulation tissue of a healing wound following oral or topical treatment.
+It helps also to increase the synthesis of hyaluronic acid and dermatan sulfate in the granulation tissue

 Anti-inflammatory activities